yunpeng-shi/FCC/README.md

 ## A novel Synthetic Model

 We provide a new synthetic model that realistically mirror the real scenario, and allowing control of different parameters.
+Please check ``FCC_synthetic_data.m``.
+It generates a set of synthetic cameras, images, 3d points and 2d keypoints.
+It allows user to control the sparsity in camera correspondences and keypoint matches, and the corruption level and corruption mode (elementwise or inlier-outlier model) for keypoint matches.